jupyterhub/ldapauthenticator/README.md

 See `user_search_base` for info on how this attribute is used.
 For most LDAP servers, this is username.
 For Active Directory, it is cn.

+#### `LDAPAuthenticator.escape_userdn` ####

+If set to True, escape special chars in userdn when authenticating in LDAP.
+On some LDAP servers, when userdn contains chars like '(', ')', '\' authentication may fail when those chars are not escaped.

 ## Compatibility ##

 This has been tested against an OpenLDAP server, with the client